 SHIFT KENYA 2007

 On June 10, 2007 approximately 1200 people gathered together at Lake Elmentaita, in the Great Rift Valley of Kenya to participate in a universal meditation that collectively drew upon the power of thought to bring about a positive shift in human consciousness – away from division, war, loss of humanistic values and environmental damage; towards unity, harmony, peace, social responsibility and environmental care.
-The meditation was led by mentor of inner excellence and ambassador for peace, Dr. Amyn Dahya
+The meditation was led by Dr. Amyn Dahya

 Discovering the Healing Springs in the Great Rift Valley